parcoach/parcoach/README.md

 docker compose run --rm shell
 ```

-It will let you have an environment to build PARCOACH, without having to install
+It will build a docker image with the environment to build PARCOACH, without having to install
 everything on your machine, but while still being able to use your editor out
 of the docker container (because the source tree will be shared between the
 host and the docker container).